Is BridgeU GDPR compliant?

 How frequent are your site backups?

-The purpose of these backups is disaster recovery and are not designed for recovering from accidental user error.
+The purpose of these backups is business continuity & disaster recovery and they are not designed for recovering from accidental user error.
 However in emergency situations we can attempt recovery from our backups on a best-effort basis.

 How does BridgeU use student, staff and parent personal data?

 The purposes for storing and processing personal data are set out in our privacy notices here.

 We are the data controller which means that we are responsible for deciding how we hold and use personal information about you.